Infinityy7/Financeio/README.md

 # Financeio
-This project was made by my team and me during a two day hackathon
+This project was made by my team and me during a two day hackathon using python and libraries such as tkinter and matplotlib